Linaro/lite-lava-docker-compose/test-images/qemu_mps2_an521/tfm/README.md

-This directory contains a test image that can be used with QEMU 4.0+ to verify TF-M builds.
+This directory contains a test image that can be used with QEMU 5.0+ to verify TF-M builds.

+## TF-M Build Script

 The image was built using the following build script and TF-M, based on commit `b157dca40dcf2051a0420cb16d659a6aa69335d7`: